kcl-tscm/Young_instructions/installing_lammps_deepmd/README.md

 **Conclusion**

 You've successfully installed LAMMPS with DeepMD and other essential libraries.
 This setup allows you to perform molecular dynamics simulations using the power of machine learning.

+**Launching jobs in Young**

+To launch jobs in Young, please use the submission file job.sh and change the paths accordingly where deep-MD kit and lmp_mpi are stored.